 Having committed additional funding for the purchase of aircraft, aircraft maintenance costs, etcetera, our office prepared a strong application to prove to the US Consulate that (1) Antoine’s business was a bona fide commercial business enterprise, (2) that he had majority ownership in the company and had the qualifications and experience necessary to manage the company and (3) that the he had made a substantial investment in the company demonstrating his commitment to the business venture.
 We are proud to say that Antoine’s application was not only approved, but it was issued for a 5-year period.
 Today, Antoine’s company is extremely successful and is fully booked until the month of December.
 Congratulations Antoine.
 We can’t wait to see your company grow.

-To discuss how we can turn your dreams into reality, please contact our office for a free initial consultation.
+To discuss how we can turn your dreams into reality, please contact our office for a initial consultation.